magnusjyrkkanen/search-robot/README.md

 The three versions of the robot are run by different commands.

+Before running the program you have to install required libraries.
+You can find the requirements in requirements-file or install with ``pip install -r requirements.txt``.
+To install all requirements including development requirements use command ``pip install -r requirements-dev.txt``.
+Additionally Selenium requires a browser driver for the browser it uses.
+In this learning project Chrome is used.

 ### Robot framework version

 Run with wanted command on command line from the results directory under the robot framework directory under the project's main directory.
 Create the results-directory if needed.
 Robot framework creates the output files to the directory it is run from.